 Since then I would get it every once in a while — and always out of the blue.
 Trying to “figure it out” never helped.
 In fact, it made it worse.
 I couldn’t trace it to any external cause.

 Of course, I did a bunch of things to get rid of it — consulted psychologists, exercised, memorized the Bible, read tons of books on self-help, philosophy, and religion.
-It helped… sort of…until the next attack.
+It helped… sort of…until the next time.

 For some people, life is boring when all goes well.